SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 ### Editing

 You can move tools by dragging and dropping them from one cell to the other.
 Dropped tools will never replace tools, they will insert at the bottom of the current cell.

+You can also move an entire row by dragging it from the "compass" icon visible at the top right corner of a row.

 ### Viewing

 On screens that are very narrow, the content will automatically break into a single list again, without objects next to each other.

 ### Future

-It will become possible to make two versions of the same content, a 2d graphic and a 1d block like layout.
-This way the exposition content can automatically select the right format for the screen it is being consumed on.
+It will become possible to make two versions of the same content, a 2D graphic and a linear block-like layout.
+This way the exposition content can automatically select the right format for the screen it is being viewed on.

 ## Tools in detail